HL7/fhir-shorthand/input/pagecontent/reference.md

         GenderIdentityExtension named genderIdentity 0..1 MS
   ```

-* Add a standalone extension, defined in the same [FSH tank](index.html#fsh-files-and-fsh-tanks), to a bodySite attribute (second level extension):
+* Add a standalone extension, defined in the same FSH project, to a bodySite attribute (second level extension):

   ```
   * bodySite.extension contains Laterality 0..1